liquidctl/liquidctl/docs/asetek-690lc.md

 # liquidctl set fan speed 20 0 40 100
 ```

+*Note: fan speed profiles are only supported on non-legacy models.*

 Pump speeds, on the other hand, only accept fixed duty values.

 ```